Princess Marie Françoise of Bourbon-Parma: Later life

 Princess Marie-Françoise participated in events held by the House of Bourbon-Parma in France, including visiting the Château de Nérac in August 2014.
 In September 2015, she attended a garden party in Souvigny for a family reunion of the various branches of the House of Bourbon.
 Her son Charles-Henri, Prince Louis, Duke of Anjou and Princess Marie-Marguerite, Duchess of Anjou were also attended.
 On 17 September 2018, Princess Marie-Françoise visited the Imam Sadr Foundation in Lebanon.
 Princess Marie-Françoise also spoke to various personalities working at the facility and toured the foundation complex.
 Marie-Françoise also attended the wedding of Jean-Christophe, Prince Napoléon and Countess Olympia von und zu Arco-Zinneberg on 19 October 2019 in Paris.
+On 28 September 2022, the Princess attended a religious service for the 35th anniversary of the founding of her association Malte Liban, at the Saint Elizabeth of Hungary Church, Paris.
+The Princess received congratulations from those present who attended the service.
+From 5 to 9 May 2023, Princess Marie-Françoise attended the Order of Malta's pilgrimage to Lourdes, participating in prayers and masses and meeting many people.

 Marie-Françoise's relations with her brother Prince Carlos Hugo and with her sisters Princess Marie Thérèse, Princess Cécile Marie and Princess Marie des Neiges were strained due to their opposing views on Carlism.
 Their relationship had deteriorated to the point that Marie-Françoise did not attend Carlos Hugo's funeral in 2010.
 However in 2018, Marie-Françoise reconciled with her three younger sisters.
 She attended the funerals of her sisters Marie Thérèse in April 2020 and Cécile Marie in September 2021.
 She arrived at the funeral of the latter with her sister Marie des Neiges.